bmc0/dsp/README.md

 instead.
 If a path is set, FFTW plans are created with the FFTW_MEASURE flag.
 Accumulated wisdom is written on exit.

+### Signals

+TSTP is handled gracefully, pausing the active input and output and restoring terminal state.
+USR1 triggers a rebuild of the effects chain.
+USR2 sends a signal to the effects chain.

 ### Examples

 Read `file.flac`, apply a bass boost, and write to alsa device `hw:2`: